peresvetjke/simple_json_api/README.md

 ```
 http://localhost:3000/api/v1/topics.json?topics_ids[]=1&topics_ids[]=2
 ```
-You can filter topics by topics_ids, tags or title_query.
+You can filter topics by "topics_ids", "tags" or "title_query".

-Mention that both topics_ids and tags are expected to be an Array.
+Note that both "topics_ids" and "tags" are expected to be an Array.

 #### paginate
 ```